By Amy Chesler

-September is here, and you know what that means!
-Pumpkin spice everything has hit your local Starbucks shelves and Halloween decorations will start popping up any minute now (or, if you’re like me, you’ve just left them in place all year-round).
+October is here, and you know what that means!
+Pumpkin spice everything has hit your local Starbucks shelves and Halloween decorations have cropped up in every nook and cranny (or, if you’re like me, you’ve just left them in place all year-round).

 Either way, the chill that’s creeping into the air has also crawled inside your mind, and you’re just as ready for our creepy favorites as I am.
 So, here are 16 chillers to get you in the Halloween mood (or, at the very least, inspire some awesome costumes).
 Which one's your favorite?